 Using data centres, Cloud Computing benefits organisations of all sizes including helping to reduce their costs, increase the performance of their systems and become more flexible in their working practices.
 Microsoft has datacentres globally, including ones in London, Cardiff, Orkney and Durham.

-A core benefit of Cloud Computing is the ability to scale up and down your cloud capacity as and when your business requires. based products such as Microsoft Office 365 and Microsoft Dynamics 365 are ideal for businesses with growing or fluctuating bandwidth demands.
+A core benefit of Cloud Computing is the ability to scale up and down your cloud capacity as and when your business requires. based products such as Microsoft 365 and Microsoft Dynamics 365 are ideal for businesses with growing or fluctuating bandwidth demands.

 Microsoft Office 365 encompasses all of the workplace applications you’re already familiar with such as Word, PowerPoint, Excel, Outlook and more.
 Office 365 is entirely Cloud based so has the capability to work and collaborate within Office 365 wherever your employees are located as long as they have an internet connection as well as being able to create, edit, and share from your PC, Mac or your iOS, Android, or Windows device with anyone in real time.